slavivanov/encharge-integrations-utilities/README.md

     - Name of the subscribe suboperation for this operation.
 E.g. `/form/subscribe`.
 See `subscribe` property for further details.

+  - `teardown`: string

+    - Name of the suboperation that cleans up this step.
+E.g. `/form/teardown`.

   - `events`: { type: "operation" | "list", operation?: string, list?: string[]}

     Describes how to set up event listeners for event trigger.